There is no time like the present to take stock of your website strategy. And these days, your healthcare SEO plan should be at the top of your list.

 - Climbing stairs

 Many SEO tools provide semantic keywords.
-If you don’t have an SEO tool, you can use the Google related search suggestions to see what kinds of topics or questions are related to your keyword.
-These are located at the bottom of the search page.
+But if you don’t have an SEO tool, you can use Google’s Related Searches suggestions to see the topics or questions related to your keyword.
+You’ll find Google’s Related Search information at the bottom of the search page.

 4. Maintain your content’s EAT factors